 - You cannot control some of the configuration options of Foundry, such as:

-- You cannot set a custom hostname, other than configuring a subdomain of the Forge
+- Setting a custom hostname, other than configuring a subdomain through the Forge

-- You cannot configure it to use an AWS S3 bucket for storage
+- Using an AWS S3 bucket for storage